DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/FREIGHT FORWARDER/SETUP/FF SETUP/Shipping container types mapping.md

 Users can access the form by navigating to **EDI > Setup > Freight forwarder landed cost setup > Shipping container types mapping**

-Code mapping the Freight forwarders's value to a D365 Landed cost shipping port. <br>
+Code mapping the Freight forwarders's value to a D365 Landed cost shipping containers. <br>

 - Click **New** to create a new record
 -	In the **Name** field, enter the name of the Shipping container types mapping group